easierdata/web3-geo-extension/README.md

 ### Setup

-In your IPFS Daemon WebUI configure the IPFS Config to allow API requests by adding your project domain to the `API.HTTPHeaders.Access-Control-Allow-Origin` array.
+In your IPFS Daemon WebUI configure the IPFS Config to allow API requests by adding your project domain to the `API.HTTPHeaders.Access-Control-Allow-Origin` array in addition to the chrome extension (chrome-extension://<id-goes-here>).
 Alternatively, you can use an asterisk (`*`) to allow everything (I do not recommend this).

 ![1695046837924](image/README/1695046837924.png)